babarot/dotfiles/README.md

 	It is not necessary to perform `make install` at all if this repository was installed by the [installation command](#oneliner).

-- Other installation methods.
-General manual method using the `git` command
+- General download method using the `git` command:

 	```bash
 	git clone https://github.com/b4b4r07/dotfiles.git ~/.dotfiles